 Professor Emma Griffin

 Emma Griffin is Professor of Modern British History at the University of East Anglia, and researches on the social and economic history of Britain during the period 1700-1870, with a particular interest in gender history, the industrial revolution, and working-class life.
-Emma is the author of several books, her recent publications including Liberty’s Dawn.
+Emma’s most recent publications include Liberty’s Dawn.
 A People’s History of the Industrial Revolution (2013) and Bread Winner.
-An Intimate History of the Victorian Economy (2020).
-She is also editor of Historical Journal.
+An Intimate History of the Victorian Economy (2020), both published by Yale.
+She is also a former editor of History (the academic journal of the Historical Association) and of the Historical Journal.